lespicker/tachyons-one-page-scroll/content/products/framing-workshop.md

 weight: 10
 draft: false
 ---
-**Starting at 8:15AM Saturday July 19th and ending 5:00PM Sunday July 20th**
+**Starting at 8:15AM Saturday April 11th and ending 5:00PM Sunday April 12th**

 In this two day hands-on workshop participants will be introduced to a variety of framing options, with tips on which are best suited for various types of photography.
 Participants will take home finished framed products that they have made themselves.